monarch-initiative/curategpt/README.md

 ```

 (for members of Monarch: ask on Slack if you would like to use the group key)

+CurateGPT will also work with other large language models - see "Selecting models" below.

 ## Loading example data and running the app